csaund/gesture-to-language/README.md

 ## What I want
 :white_check_mark: A script that takes a long video

-:white_circle: Segments that video into gesture phrases and sub-gestures
+:x: Segments that video into gesture phrases and sub-gestures

-:white_circle: Takes those mini-gesture videos, and classifies the gesture by movement characteristics
+:x: Takes those mini-gesture videos, and classifies the gesture by movement characteristics

 :white_check_mark: Takes those mini-gesture videos, and gets the transcript for them

-:white_circle: Takes those transcripts, and gets their linguistic forms (nltk?)
+:heavy_minus_sign: Takes those transcripts, and gets their linguistic forms (nltk?)

-:white_circle: Takes those linguistic forms, categorize them into linguistic categories
+:x: Takes those linguistic forms, categorize them into linguistic categories

 ## Evaluation